Aug 29, 2019

 Tire Repair Process

-- Thorough inspection of both the inside and outside of the tire
+- A thorough inspection of both the inside and outside of the tire

 - Although a tire may appear to be a simple fix from the outside, the bottom half of the nail could have caused potential damage to the interior sidewall